sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/algebra/permutation_groups.md

   are exactly $n-2$ possibilities for $\alpha(3)$ .
 Continuing along in this fashion, we see that $S_{n} \operatorname{has} n(n-1) \cdot \cdot 3 \cdot 2 \cdot 1=n !$ elements.

-- **Symmetries of a Square**, we associate each motion in D with the permutation of the locations of each 4of the four corners of a square.
+- **Symmetries of a Square**, we associate each motion in D with the permutation of the locations of each 4 of the four corners of a square.
 For example, if we label the four corner positions as in the figure below and keep these labels fixed for reference, we may describe a 90° counterclockwise rotation by the permutation